pulumi/docs/content/blog/day-2-kubernetes-migrating-eks-nodegroups-with-zero-downtime/index.md

 components under management, as app lifecycles are self-driven tasks that vary by workloads.

-In Kubernetes, node groups are a useful mechanism of creating pools of resources that can enforce scheduling requirements.
+In Kubernetes, node groups are a useful mechanism for creating pools of resources that can enforce scheduling requirements.
 They also provide a utility for shifting workloads around during cluster management and updates.